 - a.
-The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the council to undertake the work of the Proper Officer when the Proper Officer is absent. - b.
-The Proper Officer shall: - i. at least three clear days before a meeting of the council, a committee, a subcommittee and a working group: - (i) serve on councillors by delivery or post at their residences or by email authenticated in such a manner as the Proper Officer thinks fit, a signed summons confirming the time, place and the agenda (provided the councillor has consented to service by email) and - (ii) Provide, in a conspicuous place, public notice of the time, place and agenda (provided the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them.
+The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the Council to undertake the work of the Proper Officer when the Proper Officer is absent. - b.
+The Proper Officer shall: - i. at least three clear days before a meeting of the Council, a committee, a subcommittee and a working group: - (i) serve on Councillors by delivery or post at their residences or by email authenticated in such a manner as the Proper Officer thinks fit, a signed summons confirming the time, place and the agenda (provided the Councillor has consented to service by email) and - (ii) Provide, in a conspicuous place, public notice of the time, place and agenda (provided the public notice with agenda of an extraordinary meeting of the Council convened by Councillors is signed by them.

-See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3 (c) above for a meaning of clear days for a meeting of a committee.
+See standing order 3(b) above for the meaning of clear days for a meeting of a Full Council and standing order 3 (c) above for a meaning of clear days for a meeting of a committee.

-- ii. subject to standing order 9 above, include on the agenda all motions in the order received unless a councillor has given written notice at least 5 days before the meeting confirming his withdrawal of it; - iii. convene a meeting of full council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. hold acceptance of office forms from councillors;
+- ii. subject to standing order 9 above, include on the agenda all motions in the order received unless a Councillor has given written notice at least 5 days before the meeting confirming their withdrawal of it; - iii. convene a meeting of Full Council for the election of a new Chair of the Council, occasioned by a casual vacancy in their office; - facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. hold acceptance of office forms from Councillors;

-- vii. hold a copy of every councillor's register of interests; - viii. assist with responding to requests made under Freedom of information legislation and rights exercisable under data protection legislation, in accordance with the council's relevant policies and procedures; - ix.
-Liaise, as appropriate, with the Council's Data Protection Officer; - x. receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (eg the Limitations Act 1980.) - xii. arrange for legal deeds to be executed;
+- vii. hold a copy of every Councillor's register of interests; - viii. assist with responding to requests made under Freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - ix.
+Liaise, as appropriate, with the Council's Data Protection Officer; - x. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary; - xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (eg the Limitations Act 1980.) - xii. arrange for legal deeds to be executed;

-See also standing order 22 below. - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations; - xiv. record every planning application notified to the council and the council's response to the local planning authority in a book for such purpose; - xv. refer a planning application received by the council to the Chairman or in his absence the Vice-Chairman of the Planning and Highways Working Group within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the council; - xvi. manage access to information about the council via the publication scheme; - xvii. retain custody of the seal of the council (if any) which shall not be used without a resolution to that effect. - See also standing order 22 below.
+See also standing order 22 below. - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with the Council's financial regulations; - xiv. record every planning application notified to the Council and the Council's response to the local planning authority in a book for such purpose; - xv. refer a planning application received by the Council to the Chair or in their absence the Vice-Chair of the Planning and Highways Working Group within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Council; - xvi. manage access to information about the Council via the publication scheme; - xvii. retain custody of the seal of the Council (if any) which shall not be used without a resolution to that effect. - See also standing order 22 below.